codeInk-Github/assembly_language/README.md

 ## some explainations

-### Experiments will be recorded in the exc branch.
+### Experiments will be recorded in the exc folder.
-### Experience that I learned in the Assembly Language learning will be recorded in the experience branch.
+### Experience that I learned in the Assembly Language learning will be recorded in the experience folder.